-MAP SCHEDULE PROPOSED AMENDMENTS WAF SCHEDULE Schedule 2: Future Land Use Designations It is proposed to remove the special study area designation for the King Road and Calder Road area, as these lands are designated Semi-Rural Neighbourhood, and are not intended to support more than two units per hectare.
+MAP SCHEDULE PROPOSED AMENDMENTS Schedule 2: Future Land Use Designations It is proposed to remove the special study area designation for the King Road and Calder Road area, as these lands are designated Semi-Rural Neighbourhood, and are not intended to support more than two units per hectare.
 Also, the Development Approval Information Bylaw 2022 No. 7346 gives the authority to request a road network study as part of a City Plan amendment and/or rezoning application.
 It is proposed to update the Future Land Use Designation for several city owned parks to reflect new acquisitions and errors in boundaries.
-It is proposed to amend the Future Land Use Designation for 2060 Stonecroft Rd to Suburban Neighbourhood, as this parcel is privately owned and is incorrectly designating Park &amp; Open Space.
+It is proposed to amend the Future Land Use Designation for 2060 Stonecroft Rd to Suburban Neighbourhood, as this parcel is privately owned and is incorrectly designating Park & Open Space.
 It is proposed to amend the Future Land Use Designation for the southwest portion of 1150 Nanaimo Lakes Road to Resource Management.
-The proposal includes split designating the southwest portion of the site to Resource Management in alignment with the AR1 zoning boundary.
-That portion of the site is currently used for Nanaimo Animal Control.
+The proposal includes split designating the southwest portion of the site is currently used for Nanaimo Animal Control.
 It is proposed to amend the Future Land Use Designation for 450 Gardason Way to Suburban Neighbourhood.
-This property is privately owned as is incorrectly designated Park &amp; Open Space.
-Schedule 3: Active Mobility & It is proposed to update and correct several of the Active Mobility and Primary Transit routes on the map to Primary Transit Network better align with actual or potentially achievable routes.
+This property is privately owned as is incorrectly designated Park & Open Space.
+Schedule 3: Active Mobility & Primary Transit Network It is proposed to update and correct several of the Active Mobility and Primary Transit routes on the map to better align with actual or potentially achievable routes.
 Schedule 4: Road Network It is proposed to update the road classifications assigned to some roads on the map in response to new information, to correct errors, and to ensure that standards applied through development better reflect future land uses.
 Schedule 5: Parks, Recreation, Culture & Wellness It is proposed to update the trails layer to eliminate redundancies that are already included in Schedule 3 - Active Mobility & Primary Transit Network map.
-Schedule 6: DPA 1: Update the classification of several environmentally sensitive areas, and add new environmentally sensitive Environmentally Sensitive Areas areas based on information received since 2022.
+Schedule 6: DPA 1: Environmentally Sensitive Areas Update the classification of several environmentally sensitive areas, and add new environmentally sensitive areas based on information received since 2022.
 Schedule 8: DPA 3: Sea Level Rise Remove the Sea Level Rise information on Snuneymuxw First Nation lands as these lands are outside of City of Nanaimo's jurisdiction.
 Schedule 9: DPA 4: Abandoned Mine Working Hazards Remove the Abandoned Mine Working Hazards information on Snuneymuxw First Nation lands and beyond the City's boundary, as these areas are outside of City of Nanaimo's jurisdiction.
 Schedule 13: DPA 8: Form & Character & HCA1 Heritage Conversation Area Update the map to provide more clarity about the lands that are subject to Development Permit Area 8: Form and Character.

-\If Council gives direction to proceed, the updated map schedules will be introduced with the City Plan amending bylaw.
+If Council gives direction to proceed, the updated map schedules will be introduced with the City Plan amending bylaw.